kearnz/autoimpute/README.md

 ```

 A note for Windows Users:
-* AutoImpute is tested and works on Windows as well, although some users may have trouble with bayesian methods using pymc3. [(See discourse here)](https://discourse.pymc.io/t/an-error-message-about-cant-pickle-fortran-objects/1073)
+* AutoImpute works on Windows but some users may have trouble with bayesian methods using pymc3. [(See discourse)](https://discourse.pymc.io/t/an-error-message-about-cant-pickle-fortran-objects/1073)
 * Users may receive a runtime error `‘can’t pickle fortran objects’` when sampling using multiple chains.
 * There are a couple of things to do to try to overcome this error:
     - Reinstall theano and pymc3.
 Make sure to delete .theano cache in your home folder.